SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 ### String ###

-String literals are denoted by being enclosed in double quotes, or triple double quotes when a string contains double quotes and escape the quotes with "\" would be less readable:
+String literals are denoted by being enclosed in double quotes, or triple double quotes when a string contains double quotes, since escape the quotes with "\" would be less readable:

 ```Julia
 julia> a = "Hello";